umbraco/UmbracoDocs/Add-ons/UmbracoForms/Editor/Defining-and-Attaching-Prevaluesources/index.md

 There are a couple of default prevalue source types that can be used, here is an overview:

 #### Get values from textfile
-Upload textfile that contains the prevalues (seperated by linebreak)
+Upload textfile that contains the prevalues (separated by linebreak)

 #### SQL Database
 Connects to a OLEDB compatible Database Table and constructs a prevalue source from it, which is editable from the forms UI